CAN is governed by a Board and managed by an Executive Team.

 I live in Hamilton with my amazing partner Chris and our cat Ansel.

-By day I work as a IT project manager / software consultant at Company-X. By night I am a social sector advocate and cycling champion who is passionate about getting more people on bikes.
+By day I work as IT manager for St Peter's School By night I am a social sector advocate and cycling champion who is passionate about getting more people on bikes.
 Cycling is the answer to many of our society's challenges - traffic congestion, health issues and empowering independence for those that can't drive.
 Locally I am the Secretary of Cycling Action Waikato (CAW) and a key liaison between CAW and NZTA Waikato.
-Nationally, I am member of the Cycle Action Network (CAN) board as Secretary & Deputy Chair.
+Nationally, I am a member of the Cycle Action Network (CAN) board as Secretary & Deputy Chair.

-I am avid age group track cyclist, competing at national level.
+I am an avid age group track cyclist, competing at a national level.
 I also enjoy MTBing and sampling the great rides around the country.

 Upper North Island: Michael Cosgrove